 So why are we talking about amygdala hijacking today?
 Well, we wanted to introduce the concept to you as a parent so that you would be able to understand your child’s amygdala hijacking (commonly referred to as a tantrum) much better…

 As adults, we have the luxury of our thinking-brain’s assistance for the most part, but what about our little ones, whose neo-cortex’s are still in development?
-They experience everything exclusively through the emotional center of their brains until the age of three, when the neo-cortex has been wired to the point that it can start to lend a helping hand.
+They experience everything exclusively through the emotional center of their brains until the age of four, when the neo-cortex has been wired to the point that it can start to lend a helping hand.